 In addition, on November 9, 2018, the Department of Environment and Science filed proceedings in the Planning and Environment Court seeking orders (among others) that WCM and TM provide the financial assurance in the amount of \$2.3 million related to its restoration and rehabilitation obligations associated with the Wolftram Camp Mine.
 WCM and TM have already posted approximately \$1.1 million in financial assurance.
 The proceedings relate to a further \$1.2 million representing further financial assurance for future restoration and rehabilitation.
-Prior to the voluntary liquidation, referred to below on November 23, 2018, WCM and TM were ordered to deliver, within 10 business days, a bank guarantee for the balance amount of \$1.2 million, representing the potential future restoration and rehabilitation costs.
+Prior to the voluntary liquidation, WCM and TM were ordered to deliver, within 10 business days, a bank guarantee for the balance amount of \$1.2 million, representing the potential future restoration and rehabilitation costs.